-Making a rotational molded tank.
-Polytanks and Rotational Molding traces its beginnings to the early 1930s, the process is now widely used to produce high quality industrial professional grade, seamless storage tanks.
+Manufacturing a rotational molded tank.
+Polytanks and Rotational Molding traces its beginnings to the early 1930s, the process is now widely used to produce high quality industrial grade, seamless storage tanks

 Agricultural spray tanks, fertilizer storage tanks provide the farm and ranch with easy mobile liquid storage containers in polyethylene and fiberglass.